mogoson/MGS.Curve/UnityProject/Assets/MGS.Packages/Curve/Plugins/MGS.MonoCurve.md

     p0 = p1;
 }

-//Evaluate point on the mono curve at normalized time int the range[0,1]. var t = 0f;
+//Evaluate point on the mono curve at normalized time in the range[0,1]. var t = 0f;
 var p0 = curve.EvaluateNormalized(t);
 while (t < 1.0f)